Here you can find the ever-expanding list of frequently asked questions about Lucky 13 Toys.

 Glad you asked!
 These are the basic settings I recommend for all Lucky 13 designs.

 For best results, print Lucky 13 designs in PETG, ABS, or ASA - and be sure that your filament is dry!
-PLA is not recommended.
+PLA is not recommended for frame parts, but can be used for the outer armor.

 PLA has three properties that make it a poor fit for jointed figures: